AdobeDocs/experience-manager-cloud-service.en/help/assets/smart-tags.md

 Compared to natural language vocabularies, tagging based on business taxonomy helps align the assets with a company's business and ensures that the most relevant assets appear in searches.
 For example, a car manufacturer can tag car images with model names so only relevant images are displayed when searched to design a promotion campaign.

-In the background, the Smart Content Service (SCS) uses an artifical intelligence framework of [Adobe Sensei](https://www.adobe.com/sensei/experience-cloud-artificial-intelligence.html) to train its image recognition algorithm on your tag structure and business taxonomy.
+In the background, the Smart Tags uses an artificial intelligence framework of [Adobe Sensei](https://www.adobe.com/sensei/experience-cloud-artificial-intelligence.html) to train its image recognition algorithm on your tag structure and business taxonomy.
 This content intelligence is then used to apply relevant tags on a different set of assets.

 <!-- TBD: Create a similar flowchart for how training works in CS.
 ![flowchart](assets/flowchart.gif)